coleifer/peewee/docs/peewee/database.rst

     db = PostgresqlExtDatabase('my_app', user='postgres', register_hstore=True)

-    from playhouse.cockroachdb import CockroachDatabase

-    # Use CockroachDB.
-    db = CockroachDatabase('my_app', user='root', port=26257, host='10.1.0.8')

-    # CockroachDB connections may require a number of parameters, which can
-    # alternatively be specified using a connection-string.
-    db = CockroachDatabase('postgresql://...')

 For more information on database extensions, see:

 * :ref:`postgres_ext`
 * :ref:`sqlite_ext`
-* :ref:`crdb`
 * :ref:`sqlcipher_ext` (encrypted SQLite database).
 * :ref:`apsw`
 * :ref:`sqliteq`